Our Team

 Vanessa Blackstone is the Executive Director of the Pain Psychology Center and a clinical trainer/consultant at the Pain Reprocessing Therapy Center.
 She is a direct, transparent therapist, specializing in mindfulness-based approaches.
 She integrates cognitive behavioral and psychodynamic therapies with a solution-focused, strengths-based approach.
 Vanessa upholds a sophisticated set of interpersonal skills allowing her to connect with others and create a safe, supportive, and empowering environment.
 Following her own personal recovery with chronic pain, Vanessa understands the importance of meeting the unique needs of each patient.
 She also has a background in treating substance-use disorders, sex therapy, couples therapy, and works as an on set wellness professional.

-Giovanna Carbajal, ASW
+Giovanna Carbajal, LCSW

-Associate Director
+Associate Director / Intake Coordinator III

-Clinical Director
+Clinical Director / Clinical Supervisor

 Director of Operations

-Christine Archer, LMFT, APCC
+Christine Archer, LMFT, LPCC

 Christine supports clients in navigating chronic pain and anxiety, with the ultimate goal of helping her clients to experience more balance and well-being in their lives.
 Christine’s approach weaves together mindfulness-based and cognitive behavioral therapies, and focuses on the process of cultivating deeper self-understanding and self-compassion.
 Some of Christine’s personal values that she brings into her work with clients include acceptance, authenticity, patience, humility, humor, and curiosity.